 Acetylcholine was the first molecule to be identified as a neurotransmitter, a chemical that neurons use to communicate with each other.

-Later, he won a Nobel Prize for his discovery.
+He eventually won a Nobel Prize for this discovery.

-Neurotransmitters are generally categorized as either excitatory or inhibitory, but acetylcholine is unique in that is doesn’t fall neatly into either camp.
+Neurotransmitters are generally categorized as either excitatory or inhibitory, but acetylcholine doesn’t fall neatly into either camp.

-It functions differently depending on its location and what type of receptors are available.
-(2)
+It functions differently depending on its location and the type of receptors available.

 Acetylcholine doesn’t occur just in the brain and the nervous system, it’s distributed throughout the body.

 In muscles, for example, it has an excitatory effect; but in the heart, it’s inhibitory.

 Even though acetylcholine is critical for higher thought processes, it’s not unique to humans.